Explore Courses

 Chaos Engineering and its Need:

-As Defined by Netflix Engineer:
+As Defined by a Netflix Engineer:

 "Chaos engineering is the discipline of experimenting on a software system in production to build confidence in the system's capability to withstand turbulent and unexpected conditions"